piper1970/event-booking-microservice/SETUP.md

 `./mvnw clean package -P macos-arm`

-An __.env__ file is needed in the root directory for docker compose to run correctly.
-__.gitignore__ is set up to ignore saving this file.

-See _env-sample_ in the root directory for a list of all environment variable used.

 ### Running Integration Tests with Maven

 The major microservices all have integration tests around the controller logic, relying primarily on